How to Use All Aboard Deals Pro: Complete Feature Guide

 You upgraded to Pro.
 Here's what you just unlocked and how to set it up so nothing slips through.

-This guide covers every Pro feature — instant deal alerts, rebook monitoring, Cruise Planner package tracking, expanded watchlist, and 12-month price history in the extension.
+This guide covers every Pro feature — instant deal alerts, rebook monitoring, Cruise Planner package tracking, an unlimited watchlist, and 12-month price history in the extension.

 If you haven't read the free account guide yet, start there.
 Everything in that guide still applies.
 Pro builds on top of it.